Inverse mean curvature flow and Ricci-pinched three-manifolds: Proof of Theorem

 \section{Proof of Theorem \ref{main result}}

-In this section, we assume that $(M,g)$ is a complete, connected, non-compact Riemannian three-manifold with non-negative Ricci curvature satisfying \eqref{pinching} for some $\varepsilon>0$.\\ The goal of this section is to prove Theorem \ref{main result}. \\ We recall the following result of S.-H.~Zhu \cite{zhu} which extends previous work of R.~Schoen and S.-T.~Yau \cite[Theorem 3]{SchoenYau}. \begin{prop} If $(M,g)$ is not flat, then $(M,g)$ is diffeomorphic to $\mathbb{R}^3$. \end{prop} \begin{proof} Using \eqref{pinching}, we see that there is $p\in M$ with $Ric(p)>0$.
-The assertion follows from \cite{zhu}. \end{proof} Let $\Sigma\subset M$ be a closed surface with area measure $\mathrm{d}\mu,$ designated normal $\nu$, and mean curvature $H$ with respect to $\nu$.
+In this section, we assume that $(M,g)$ is a noncompact, connected, complete Riemannian three-manifold with nonnegative Ricci curvature satisfying \eqref{pinching} for some $\varepsilon>0$.\\ The goal of this section is to prove Theorem \ref{main result}. \\ We recall the following result of S.-H.~Zhu \cite{zhu}, which extends previous work of R.~Schoen and S.-T.~Yau \cite[Theorem 3]{SchoenYau}. \begin{prop} If $(M,g)$ is not flat, then $(M,g)$ is diffeomorphic to $\mathbb{R}^3$. \end{prop} \begin{proof} Using \eqref{pinching}, we see that there is $p\in M$ with $Ric(p)>0$.
+The assertion follows from \cite{zhu}. \end{proof} Let $\Sigma\subset M$ be a closed, connected surface with area measure $\mathrm{d}\mu,$ designated normal $\nu$, and mean curvature $H$ with respect to $\nu$.
 In Lemma \ref{willmore est} below, $\hcirc$ denotes the traceless second fundamental form of $\Sigma$. \begin{lem} If $\operatorname{genus}(\Sigma)\geq 1$, there holds

 and, if $\operatorname{genus}(\Sigma)=0$, there holds

 \end{lem} \begin{proof} Integrating the contracted Gauss equation and using the Gauss-Bonnet theorem, we have

 Using that $Ric\geq 0$, we have $R\geq Ric(\nu,\nu)$.
 This implies \eqref{genus 1}. \\ In the case where $\operatorname{genus}(\Sigma)=0$, we have, using that $Ric \geq 0$,